ninchat/ninchat-api/api.md

 - `message_time` : float (if applicable)
 - `realm_id` : string (if applicable)

-The session user created a new or joined an existing channel.
+The session user created a new channel or joined an existing channel, or an audience request was accepted.

 ### `channel_parted`